ghrcdaac/GHRC-Discover-Granules/README.md

    workflow definition will need to be modified to include a choice step to ensure all the granules are discovered and queued.
  - `batch_delay`: If this is provided, the workflow can use a `WaitStep` and wait for the specified duration before continuing to the next workflow step.
+ - `file_count`: Used to indicate how many files are expected to be part of a discovered granule.
+Output will not be generated for granules with a file count that does not match this.
+A default value of 1 is used.

 In order to match against specific granules the granuleIdExtraction value must be used.
 This is an example of a collection with the added block: